ex3ndr/llama-coder/README.md

-# Ollama Coder
+# Llama Coder

-Ollama Coder is a VS Studio Code extension that uses ollama to provide autocomplete that runs on your local machine.
+Llama Coder is a VS Studio Code extension that uses ollama to provide autocomplete that runs on your local machine.

 ## Lisence